miguelcarrasco/POJOs2CSV/README.md

 > But If you know the type of objects in the collection, then you can use the method:

 > ```java
-> Collection2Csv.convertToCsvString(yourcollection,YourObjectsType.class);
+> POJOs2Csv.convertToCsvString(yourcollection,YourObjectsType.class);
 > ```
 > For example:
 > ```java
 > List<User> userList = new ArrayList<User>();
-> Collection2Csv.convertToCsvString(userList,User.class);
+> POJOs2Csv.convertToCsvString(userList,User.class);
 > ```

-> And then, even if you collection is empty, it will generate a CSV String containing the CSV Headers.
+> And then, even if your POJOs collection is empty, it will generate a CSV String containing the CSV Headers.

 ###Changing the CSV headers
 Sometimes, you want to change the CSV headers to more explicit values, for that purpose